 Michelle began by asking the panelists, "What's the state of your DevSecOps practice and how do your organizations manage vulnerabilities?"
 Ramesh, a more recent DevSecOps adopter, mentioned that his team had been previously working through vulnerabilities manually.
 However, they recognized they could not scale through manual efforts and needed to implement automation and shift security left.

-For Michael at NBCUniversal, it was also about trying to look for opportunities to shift left in the SDLC.
+For Michael at NBCUniversal, it was also about trying to look for opportunities to shift left in the software development life cycle (SDLC).
 He believes that while many bad actors exist, there are more good actors and those developers need to feel empowered by the tools they use and DevSecOps processes adopted.
-Ultimately, they’ve found that shifting security left and adjusting specific policies has allowed developers to release builds cheaper and faster without time consuming rebuilds.
+Ultimately, they've found that shifting security left and adjusting specific policies has allowed developers to release builds cheaper and faster without time consuming rebuilds.